-The summary consolidated financial data presented below as of and for each of the three years ended December 31, 2002 have been derived from our audited consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
+The summary consolidated financial data presented below as of and for each of the years in the three-year period ended December 31, 2002 have been derived from our audited consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
+The summary consolidated financial data presented below as of and for each of the nine months ended September 30, 2003 and September 30, 2002 have been derived from our unaudited consolidated financial statements, which have been prepared in accordance with U.S. GAAP.